nmljourn124/final_project/README.md

 </script>

-Digging into this dataset further, I was curious to see the percentage of recent graduates unemployed with these majors and the percentage of women in each of these majors.
+Digging into this dataset further, I was curious to see the percentage of recent graduates unemployed within these majors and the percentage of women in each of these majors.

 <iframe title="Unemployment Rate and Percentage of Women in the Highest and Lowest Paying College Majors" aria-label="Grouped Bars" id="datawrapper-chart-S2V7P" src="https://datawrapper.dwcdn.net/S2V7P/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="367"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();